RichardPinewood/ZethiraHD/README.md

-Important : This project was built only to show off,for legal reasons i wont use make this avaliable for public use  !
+Important : This project was built only to show off,but who knows i decide one day to make this online !

 Here i display a small demo of the prototype :